 Whitefly populations have already been active in plantings again this year because they have been increasing exponentially on non treated properties.
 The nymphs will soon morph into adults and will be very noticeable in the landscape.
 Even though we treat for the white flies and are protecting the plants, you may still see adults flying around the plants as they attempt to avoid the insecticide applications.
 THIS DOES NOT MEAN THE WHITEFLIES HAVE RE-INFESTED YOUR PLANTS.
 Since we have systemic insecticide in the plants, the plants are protected from the adults and nymphs and any feeding or egg laying activity.
 Scale is also active and populations may be heavier than usual this year, especially oleander scale.
-Powdery mildew will still develop as
+Oleander scale is an invasive scale that was brought in from Florida on the Oleander plant.
+This particular scale is a small sized scale that is often the size of a large pin head.
+Oleander scale prefers magnolia trees among other plants and can be very contrasting on the dark green leaves.